-1) Initial Number of Credits per Bin: Figure 7 shows the influence of the number of initial credits c_0 on the unfairness and starvation.
+5.3.1.
+Initial Number of Credits per Bin

+Figure 10 shows the influence of the number of initial credits c_0 on the unfairness and starvation.
 It can be seen that a large number of initial credits decreases the performance of the system; an intuitive explanation is that an HCF switch with an infinite number of credits becomes a FIFO switch, and therefore loses the benefits of the credits.
-In addition, smaller credits enable smaller priority periods, and therefore a fast renewal of the hashing function, thus reducing the odds of persistent hash collisions between any two flows.
+In addition, smaller credits enable smaller priority periods, and therefore a fast renewal of the hash function, thus reducing the odds of persistent hash collisions between any two flows.